-Dialectic School (7th & 8th Grade)
+Dialectic School (7th and 8th Grade)

 The liberal art of dialectic is the skill of thinking.
 It is the skill of reasoning, questioning, and arguing in a way that intentionally recognizes grammatical and logical rules and honestly seeks what is true.